feldera/feldera/docs/sql/grammar.md

 - Parentheses `()` are used for grouping productions together.
 - The vertical bar `|` indicates choice between two constructs.

 SQL reserved keywords cannot be used as table and view names.
 In addition, the following keywords are reserved: `USER`, `NOW`.
+All identifiers starting with "Feldera" are also reserved (in all case combinations).

 ```
 statementList: